A Container stands for virtualization of a single application/service, for example a Webserver like Apache and a MySQL Database.

 tail -f COYO_DATA_STORAGE/backend/logs/coyo-backend.log

-For you as a system administrator we suggest to have a look at our Guides to integrate a user directory and to set up an authentication provider.
+For you, as a system administrator, we suggest having a look at our Guides to integrate a user directory and to set up an authentication provider.